aquasecurity/tfsec/docs/checks/aws/eks/enable-control-plane-logging.md

 title: EKS Clusters should have cluster control plane logging turned on
 ---

+# EKS Clusters should have cluster control plane logging turned on

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation